 Doing everything right all at once is the real difference between one guy catching 10 fish and another guy catching none.

-The best bait and the best presentation are only small links in that process and they are practically useless information if you have other weak links in your fishing process.
+The best bait or the best presentation are only small links in that process, and they are practically useless if you have other weak links in your fishing process.